tsucchi/Reply-Plugin-ORM/README.md

 # METHODS

 Using this module, you can use O/R Mapper's method at Reply shell.
+If you set loading of O/R Mapper's plugin in config file, you can use method that provided by plugin on shell.

-In order to prevent the redifined of function, these method's initials are upper case.
+In order to prevent the redefined of function, these method's initials are upper case.
 You can call Teng's `single` method, like this:

     1> Single 'table_name';

-If you set loading of O/R Mapper's plugin at config file, method that provided by plugin also can be used at Reply shell same way.
 In addition, this module provides two additional methods.

 - `Show_methods`